Televisión Española: 1990s

-2000s to present day
+2000s to present

 On 8 August 2008, regular test digital high-definition television transmissions started on TVE HD in 720p with the Summer Olympics in Beijing.
 On 1 January 2010, TVE dropped broadcasting commercial advertising on all its channels, with only self-promotions, institutional campaigns, and sponsorships allowed.
-With analog service discontinued on 3 April 2010, all its terrestrial free-to-air channels have only been available through the digital terrestrial television (DTT) ever since.
+With analogue service discontinued on 3 April 2010, all its terrestrial free-to-air channels have been available only through digital terrestrial television (DTT) ever since.
 On 31 December 2013, the first regular HDTV DTT channels were launched, simulcasting La 1 and Teledeporte, initially in 720p and later in 1080i.

 TVE broadcast live the 2022 FIFA World Cup in ultra-high-definition (UHD), 4K resolution, HDR quality, and Dolby Atmos sound, free-to-air through the DTT on TVE UHD –a test channel on air since 2016–.
 It was the first UHD HDR broadcast of an event of that complexity and duration through the DTT ever.

 On 16 November 2023, TelevisaUnivision co-produced with RTVE the 24th edition of the annual Latin Grammy Awards from the Conference and Exhibition Centre of Seville.
-It was the first time the awards were held outside the United States and were co-produced with a foreign network.
+It was the first time the awards were held outside the United States and were co-produced with a foreign broadcaster.
 TVE provided most of the technical resources and production staff, and broadcast it live in prime-time in Spain.
 Univision took charge of the direction and broadcast it in the United States tape-delayed in the corresponding prime-time of its East and West Coast feeds.